cardano-foundation/CIPs/CIP-0099/README.md

 #### Token Claim URI Queries

-Token Claim URIs must include a path indicating protocol version and at minimum a `faucet_url` argument pointing to the faucet hosted and maintained by the project.

 **All arguments for Token Claim URIs should be URL-encoded**

 ***Version 1 URIs***

 Version 1 URIs must include a `faucet_url` and a `code` as required parameters.

 URIs may include additional arguments to suit the needs of the project's faucet API.

 #### Handling Token Claim URI Queries